Updated: Aug 22

 Human relationship is based on utility, satisfactions, equalization between partners; some people enter a relationship for an expected reward.
-In order to satisfy an harmonious relationship both individuals has to be committed in reaching the same result by efforts and rewards being agreed on a fair system.
+In order to satisfy a harmonious relationship both individuals have to be committed in reaching the same result by efforts and rewards being agreed on a fair system.

 Some partners giving up personal potential may be a necessary and acceptable compromise in order to negotiate a permanent satisfactory relationship; part of this process is toward attaining a level of emotional sharing.

 When beginning couple counselling there must a be a common goal all parties must feel committed to the therapy, should there be resistance it will create a degree of difficulties.

 Feelings of failure may arise, the client self – esteem may be invested in work connections, relationships with children are emotionally pressurizing as the bearing and the raising of them is usually a task associated with high demands and a resourceful ability to work together.